blackberry/Ripple-UI/README.md

 However, this has (for the most part) only been used in Chrome (and as a result certain things are used that are not supported/tested in other browsers).

+If you want to run it inside other browsers, you will need to use the `pkg/web` target.
+This is essentially a standalone version of the UI.

+**Note: This is not actively maintained, and may not work as expected.**

 To get it running inside Chrome you should start it with these [command line](http://www.chromium.org/developers/how-tos/run-chromium-with-flags) flags:

     --app=http://path/to/ripple-ui/pkg/web
     --disable-web-security
     --user-data-dir=/path/to/dummy/profile

+## CLI & NPM Package

+There is a command line interface that can be paired with the client (UI).

+It can be used for various things, such as statically hosting an application, and running a local (cross origin) XHR proxy.

+Eventually, this will be available on the NPM registry.
+For now (to install):

+    git clone git@github.com:blackberry/Ripple-UI.git ripple
+    cd ripple
+    ./configure
+    jake
+    npm install -g pkg/npm

+This will install a global script called `ripple`.
+To see usage, run:

+    ripple help

+Note: If you don't want to use NPM, you can just do this:

+    node pkg/npm/bin/ripple help

 ## Contributing